View dates and meeting papers for our Governing Body meetings.

 He moved to Cornwall in 2001.
 He’s had a combination of roles over time as a locum, salaried GP for 6 years in north Cornwall and a police surgeon.
 Paul used to be a gig rower but recently, more of this time is spent with his family.

 Kate became NHS Kernow’s accountable officer on 16 August 2021.

 Kate is a mother of 3 and ‘borrows’ 2 others as part of a blended family.
 She has 2 grandchildren and a grand-dog and enjoys nothing better than lots of noise, lots of laugher and people around the table.

 Chief finance officer and senior information risk officer (SIRO)

-Clare Bryan does not deny that a chance to live in Cornwall – a beautiful area and a great place to bring up a young family – was a significant factor in applying to become our chief finance officer.
+Clare Bryan does not deny that a chance to live in Cornwall, a beautiful area and great place to bring up a young family, was a significant factor in applying to become our chief finance officer.

-Clare was previously in the NHS England Wessex office as head of finance and is well-versed in commissioning, having worked in primary care trusts and CCGs, It is also an area of finance she enjoys.
+Clare was previously in the NHS England Wessex office as head of finance.
+She is well-versed in commissioning, having worked in primary care trusts and CCGs.
+It is also an area of finance she enjoys.